 - FHWA 3C Planning (PL)/MassDOT Local Match These are FHWA planning funds distributed to MassDOT's Office of Transportation Planning (OTP), according to an allocation formula established by federal legislation, to carry out the 3C planning process.
 OTP distributes these funds to Massachusetts MPOs according to a formula based on population.
-The FFY 2016 3C PL funding allocation for the Boston Region MPO is \$ X,XXX,XXX, which includes \$XXX,XXX in state matching funds.
-The MPO votes on both the use of funds and the use of MPO staff for projects in this funding category.
-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.) - Local Match As in the case of 3C PL funds, FHWA provides SPR funds to OTP according to a distribution formula.
+The FFY 2016 3C PL funding allocation for the Boston Region MPO is \$2,708,770, which includes \$668,832 in state matching funds.
+The MPO votes on both the use of funds and the use of MPO staff for projects in this funding category. - FHWA Statewide Planning and Research (SPR)/MassDOT Local Match - As in the case of 3C PL funds, FHWA provides SPR funds to OTP according to a distribution formula.
 OTP uses these funds to carry out planning and research projects throughout the state.
 This UPWP describes only the SPR projects that will be conducted in the Boston Region MPO area; however, OTP provides a complete listing of how these funds are distributed statewide in a document called the SPR Transportation-Planning Work Program.
-SPR funds in the amount of \$XXX,XXX (including \$XX,XXX in state matching funds) are programmed in this UPWP for projects to be conducted by MPO staff.
-The MPO's role is to approve the use

-- of MPO staff for projects in this category and to make recommendations on work scopes for implementing them.
+SPR funds in the amount of \$495,000 (including \$99,000 in state matching funds) are programmed in this UPWP for projects to be conducted by MPO staff.
+The MPO's role is to approve the use of MPO staff for projects in this category and to make recommendations on work scopes for implementing them.
 The MPO's role in these projects is crucial to the 3C process because it provides an opportunity to coordinate projects with other related transportation work efforts that may be planned for the same area.

-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.) - FTA/MassDOT 3C Planning (§5303) and MAPC Local Match - FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
+- FTA/MassDOT 3C Planning (§5303) and MAPC Local Match FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
 These funds require a local match, are distributed according to an allocation formula, and are administered by MassDOT.
-The FFY 2016 FTA allocation, including a total local match for FFY 2016, is \$X,XXX,XXX.
-The total amount programmed in this UPWP for projects to be conducted by MPO staff, MassDOT, and MAPC on behalf of the MPO is \$X,XXX,XXX.
-As is the case for FHWA 3C PL funds, the MPO votes on both the use of these funds and the use of MPO staff on projects in this category.
-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.) - MassDOT Funds in the amount of \$XXX,XXX for MassDOT projects are included in this UPWP.
-The MPO's role is to approve the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them.
-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.) - MBTA The MBTA provides \$X,XXX,XXX in funding for this UPWP for transit projects to be conducted by MPO staff.
-As is the case of the SPR and MassDOT funds described above, the MPO's role is to approve the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them.
-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.) - Other This UPWP also includes \$XX,XXX in funding provided by Massport for work being conducted by MPO staff on its behalf.
+The FFY 2016 FTA allocation, including a total local match for FFY 2016, is \$2,183,900.
+The total amount programmed in this UPWP for projects to be conducted by MPO staff, MassDOT, and MAPC on behalf of the MPO is \$1,890,140.
+As is the case for FHWA 3C PL funds, the MPO votes on both the use of these funds and the use of MPO staff on projects in this category. - MassDOT Funds in the amount of \$360,100 for MassDOT projects are included in this UPWP.
+The MPO's role is to approve the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them. - MBTA The MBTA provides \$1,328,720, in funding for this UPWP for transit projects to be conducted by MPO staff.
+As is the case of the SPR and MassDOT funds described above, the MPO's role is to approve the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them. - Other This UPWP also includes \$50,000 in funding provided by Massport for work being conducted by MPO staff on its behalf.
 The MPO's role is to vote on the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them.
-(Note: Amounts will be filled in once the MPO approves the proposed FFY 2016 UPWP budget.)